-Table 16-4 (continued) Values for the sr_flags Field of a scsi_request Flag Constant Purpose SRF_MAPBP The sr_bp field points to a buf_t in which BP_ISMAPPED returns false.
+Flag Constant Purpose SRF_MAPUSER Set this flag when doing I/O based on a buf_t and B_MAPUSER is set in b_flags .
+SRF_MAP Set this flag when doing I/O based on a buf_t and the BP_ISMAPPED macro returns nonzero.
+SRF_MAPBP The sr_bp field points to a buf_t in which BP_ISMAPPED returns false.
 The host adapter driver maps in the buffer.
 SRF_CONTINGENT ALLEGIANCE_CLEAR Indicates that the driver wishes to clear a contingent allegiance condition with the host adapter driver.
 After a host adapter driver has returned sense data to the device driver, all future requests are immediately returned with SC_ATTN until this flag is set.
 SRF_AEN_ACK is a synonym that may appear in older code.
 SRF_NEG_SYNC Attempt to negotiate synchronous transfer mode for this command.
 Ignored by some host adapter drivers.
-Overrides SCSIALLOC_NOSYNC (see "Using scsi_alloc()" on page 515).
+Overrides SCSIALLOC_NOSYNC (see "Using scsi_alloc()" on page 534).
 SRF_NEG_ASYNC Attempt to negotiate asynchronous mode for this command.
 Ignored unless the device is currently using synchronous mode.
-SRF_ALENLIST Set this flag and then set $b_private$ to use the $alenlist$ created-use $uvaddr_to_alenlist$ to create the alenlist (see alenlist_ops(D3)).
+SRF_ALENLIST Set this flag and then set b_private to use the alenlist created-use uvaddr_to_alenlist to create the alenlist (see alenlist_ops(D3)).
 SRF_PRIORITY_REQUEST Set this flag for a "priority" SCSI request (see scsi.h).